loranger32/yocm/README.md

 - [CrossRoads Bank for Enterprises (CBE)](https://economie.fgov.be/en/themes/enterprises/crossroads-bank-enterprises) : useful general information's on the entity ;
 - [Moniteur Belge](https://www.ejustice.just.fgov.be/tsv_pub/index_f.htm): all publications related to the entity ;
 - [National Bank of Belgium](https://consult.cbso.nbb.be/): statutory accounts of the entity ;

+You'll need to download a local copy of the data publicly available from the website of the Crossroads Bank and upload it in a local database (see further).

 The code is [available on GitHub](https://github.com/loranger32/Yocm)